American Space Museum: Mission

 The stated mission of the museum is, “Preserving Achievement; Inspiring Innovation.”
-To accomplish this, the museum preserves artifacts, history and individual stories related to the American space program, and showcases them to inspire a new generation to innovate, invent, explore and discover.
+To accomplish this, the museum preserves artifacts, history, and individual stories related to the American space program, and showcases them to inspire a new generation to innovate, invent, explore, and discover.
 The Walk of Fame at the park describes itself as "The first and only 'walk' in the nation that honors America's astronauts as well as the men and women behind the scenes who helped America lead the world in space exploration and accomplishments."

 Monuments

 The monuments at the walk were created by the non-profit US Space Walk of Fame Foundation (USSWOFF) composed of community leaders, aerospace industry officials and current and retired space workers.
-The foundation is also building a database, currently including more than 10,000 names, of space workers and their employers; and has received a grant to record oral histories from many of the men and women associated with the early US space program.
+The foundation is also building a database, currently including more than 10,000 names of space workers and their employers; and has received a grant to record oral histories from many of the men and women associated with the early American space program.